Come Create With Us!

-SLIGHTLY OFF BROADWAY is Thunder Bay's original"triple-threat" performing arts studio where you can study singing, dancing and acting.
+SLIGHTLY OFF BROADWAY is Thunder Bay's original"triple-threat" performing arts studio where you can study singing, dancing and acting all in one place.
 We offer a variety of programs for all ages and all abilities.

 OUR MISSION STATEMENT is to encourage and nurture the creativity in everyone - all ages - all abilities.
 It's never about winning and losing...it's always about doing what you love and loving what you do!

 Connie: has been teaching dancing since she was 15 years old when her dance teacher approached her with a job offer.
 She studied in Saskatchewan and has over 30 years experience.
 Her philosophy is to dance because you LOVE to dance.
 And that's what Connie did as a child, dancing as often as she could, including competing (and taking home mostly "first place" awards).
 "Singin' in the Rain" is one of her favorite movies and although TAP dance was always her first love, Connie is really enjoying teaching HIP HOP.

 Connie's specialties are unique choreography and costume designs and besides making the majority of the studio costumes, she also finds time to make competition and festival costumes for other dancers in the city as well as Hallowe'en costumes, flower girl dresses, special order items and activewear for racing bikers.

 In addition to teaching dancing, Connie is also a vocal coach and co-teaches musical theatre and Pop Ensemble with Jacqueline.
 Her vocal students have performed at different venues throughout the city as well as competing successfully in song&dance numbers.